vahidAK/PatMat/README.md

 # PatMat:
 ![](docs/FlowChart.png)

-This workflow enables simultaneous chromosome-scale haplotyping and parent-of-origin detection in a single sample without any parental data using a combination of nanopore sequencing and Strand-seq.
+This workflow enables simultaneous chromosome-scale haplotyping and parent-of-origin detection in a single sample without any parental data using a combination of long-read sequencing and Strand-seq.
-We will use nanopore-detected variants and their long-range phasing from Strand-seq to detect chromosome-scale haplotypes.
-We then use DNA methylation information at known imprinted regions to detect parent-of-origin.
+We will use LongRead-detected variants and their long-range phasing from Strand-seq to detect chromosome-scale haplotypes.
+We then use DNA methylation information from long-read data at known imprinted regions to detect parent-of-origin.

 **Citation:** [Parent-of-origin detection and chromosome-scale haplotyping using long-read DNA methylation sequencing and Strand-seq (https://www.cell.com/cell-genomics/fulltext/S2666-979X(22)00191-4)

 # Installation
-The workflow is basically two parts, the nanopore analysis part and the Strand-seq analysis part.
+The workflow is basically two parts: the long-read analysis part and the Strand-seq analysis part.
 All the tools needed to run the workflow can be installed by downloading/cloning this repository as explained below.

 To use the tools in this repository and run the workflow, you can download the latest release or clone the repository and install the required dependencies in the [patmat_env.yml](https://github.com/vahidAK/PatMat/blob/main/env.yml) as follow: